Do you suffer from symphysis pubis dysfunction (also known as SPD) in pregnancy?

 - Use shorter strides while walking.

-- When standing up from a seated position, swivel your hips and keep your knees together.
+- When getting out of a car, swivel your hips and keep your knees together.

 - Sleep on your side with a pillow between your legs